 The eConsult platform was implemented quickly and has resulted in significantly decreased wait times for specialty care.
 This was highlighted in an article published in the March 2017 edition of Health Affairs.
-The article documented the transformation of specialty care access at DHS between 2012 and 2015.
+The article documented the transformation of specialty care access at DHS between the years 2012 through 2015.